john-light/validity-rollups/validity_rollups_on_bitcoin.md

 > Image source: [ibid]

 Another consideration is the age of implementation and "battle hardening" that a given validity proof implementation has gone through.
-With the oldest production implementations now several years old (about as old as the Schnorr algorithm implementation that was integrated into Bitcoin Core) there are several validity proof systems that could be used or at least looked at for inspiration.[114]
-That said, there have been vulnerabilities found in some production implementations of cryptographic proof protocols.[115, 116] Each time such a vulnerability is discovered in a given cryptographic proof implementation, that implementation's "Lindy clock" is reset back to zero.
+With the oldest production implementations now several years old (about as old as the Schnorr algorithm implementation that was integrated into Bitcoin Core) there are several validity proof systems that could be used or at least looked at for inspiration.[150]
+That said, there have been vulnerabilities found in some production implementations of cryptographic proof protocols.[151, 152] Each time such a vulnerability is discovered in a given cryptographic proof implementation, that implementation's "Lindy clock" is reset back to zero.

 While the implementations of the oldest validity proof and Schnorr protocols used by cryptocurrencies in production are now around the same age, the _protocol designs_ that the validity proof implementations are based on are relatively new compared to the Schnorr signature algorithm.
 This means that the validity proof designs have had less time for review.
 We can generally expect that if there is a vulnerability in a protocol design, then as time goes and the number of reviews the protocol receives increases, the likelihood that the vulnerability will be discovered also increases.
-For example, during a review of the details of Zcash's "Sprout" cryptographic proof protocol ahead of giving a technical presentation about the protocol in 2018, Ariel Gabizon discovered a critical design flaw that would have enabled an attacker to undetectably counterfeit shielded coins.[117]
+For example, during a review of the details of Zcash's "Sprout" cryptographic proof protocol ahead of giving a technical presentation about the protocol in 2018, Ariel Gabizon discovered a critical design flaw that would have enabled an attacker to undetectably counterfeit shielded coins.[153]

 The discovery of vulnerabilities in the design and implementation of production cryptographic proof systems shows that additional caution, time, review, and testing is warranted when deploying such a system into a blockchain such as bitcoin where it may not be possible to fix a vulnerability without a consensus-level software update.
 Vulnerabilities in a cryptographic proof protocol would put the coins secured by the protocol at risk either by causing the validity proofs to fail verification when they should succeed (effectively freezing the assets secured by the proof protocol) or by causing the validity proofs to successfully verify when they should fail (enabling an attacker to counterfeit and/or steal assets secured by the proof protocol).

 ### 6.7 Compromised "toxic waste"

-Some cryptographic proof protocols rely on a "parameter generation ceremony" (also known as a "trusted setup") to instantiate the protocol.[118]
+Some cryptographic proof protocols rely on a "parameter generation ceremony" (also known as a "trusted setup") to instantiate the protocol.[154]
 The purpose of this ceremony is to generate "public parameters" that can be used to verify the validity proofs produced by users of the protocol.
 In order to generate the public parameters, random numbers have to be used as inputs.
 If a user knows all of the random numbers used to generate the public parameters, they will be able to produce counterfeit proofs that appear valid even though the transaction the proof is validating violates the basic expectations of the protocol e.g. a user with all of the random numbers could mint coins "out of thin air" rather than minting them via the mining protocol.
 Because these random numbers are both critical to the integrity of the protocol and necessary byproducts of the protocol setup that must be carefully kept separate from each other at all time, they are often referred to as "toxic waste".

-STARK-based proof protocols, being "transparent" in nature, inherently do not require a parameter generation ceremony and therefore do not generate toxic waste.[119]
+STARK-based proof protocols, being "transparent" in nature, inherently do not require a parameter generation ceremony and therefore do not generate toxic waste.[155]
 In contrast, most SNARK-based proof protocols, including all of the proof protocols used by SNARK-based validity rollups in production today, do require a parameter generation ceremony.
 However in 2019 Sean Bowe discovered how to do zero-knowledge proof constructions on ordinary elliptic curves, with the exciting outcome that zk-SNARKs could be produced without the need for a parameter generation ceremony.[120]
-Later that year, Bowe published a paper with co-authors Daira Hopwood and Jack Grigg describing the new protocol, which they named "Halo".[83]
+Later that year, Bowe published a paper with co-authors Daira Hopwood and Jack Grigg describing the new protocol, which they named "Halo".[92]
 The invention of the Halo protocol opens the possbility of SNARK-based validity rollups that do not require a parameter generation ceremony, thereby eliminating the toxic waste vulnerability.

 See Appendix F for a look at how the risk of compromised cryptographic proofs and toxic waste could be mitigated to prevent harm to L1 bitcoin users.

 ## Conclusion

 In this report, we described the history of validity rollups, how they work, and how they could be built on bitcoin.
 We described how, even in their simplest form, validity rollups can enable over 100 times more transaction throughput on bitcoin with no loss of ownership security for validity rollup users compared to the ownership security of transacting on bitcoin L1.
-Given that validity rollups are "trustless" by design, and could be implemented without introducing new risks or sacrificing any of bitcoin's core values or features, we believe the simplest possible implementations of validity rollups are a great fit for bitcoin.
+Given that validity rollups are "trustless" by design, and could be implemented without introducing new risks or sacrificing any of bitcoin's core values or features, we believe the simplest possible implementations of validity rollups would be a great fit for bitcoin.

 Optionally, the implementation of validity rollups on bitcoin could also support the verification of more powerful validity proofs.
 This would enable new capabilities for bitcoin users, such as support for more expressive smart contracts and stronger privacy protocols.
 Depending on how support for these more powerful validity proofs is implemented, these new capabilities could be enabled at little to no increase in the cost of running an L1 full node.
-However, these new capabilities could also come with new risks, such as enabling new classes of AIM and MEV attacks, along with the possibility of provoking a crackdown on bitcoin by authoritarian governments who may be opposed to the strong privacy and censorship-resistant applications these protocols enable.
+However, these new capabilities could also come with new risks, such as enabling new kinds of AIM and MEV attacks, along with the possibility of provoking a crackdown on bitcoin by authoritarian governments who may be opposed to the strong privacy and censorship-resistant applications these protocols enable.
 Each of these new capabilities, and the risks that come with them, should be scrutinized on an individual basis, each with their own cost-benefit, risk-reward analysis, to determine whether or not they would be worth enabling on bitcoin, even in a validity rollup on L2.
 Some analysis of these issues was presented or referenced in this report, but should not be considered the last word on the subject.
+These are areas deserving of more research, experimentation, and observation.

 ## Appendix A. Comparing validity rollups to other protocols

 Validity rollups are part of a decade-long history of protocols designed to improve the scalability and capabilities of blockchain-based digital asset and smart contracts.

 We can see in Table 5 how validity rollups are designed with a unique combination of onchain data availability and validity proofs, giving them no channel or denomination limit and ownership security equal to that of their parent chain.
-See also similar comparisons (sans rollups) by Gudgeon et al in their April 2019 paper "SoK: Layer-Two Blockchain Protocols".[121]
+See also similar comparisons (sans rollups) by Gudgeon et al in their April 2019 paper "SoK: Layer-Two Blockchain Protocols".[157]

 **Table 5.
 Protocol comparison table**